Cognitive Information Career Orientation Model of Gary W. Peterson

 If we use Peterson’s model, it is essential to remember that levels of the pyramid are built on each other and self-consciousness is at the base of the “building”.
 This way we discuss the topics making clear the relation between the levels.

 This approach helps participants to use the information connected to different levels in decision-making situations during their career path to draw concrete conclusions such as whether they would like to have a specific job or can fulfil certain positions.

 Besides the “static” aspect of career orientation, such as the characteristics of concrete jobs and the connection of the participant to that, it is also important to consider the dynamic aspects of career orientation.
 Dynamic aspects can be for example:

 - education paths leading to a particular profession and their changes,

 - World 4.0. and Industry 4.0: impacts of technology development on society and the labour market,

 When discussing occupational knowledge, it is helpful to include the grouping of professions according to interest types (J. Holland) and work values represented by different professions.

 When choosing a profession, it is a good starting point to identify personal interest type with the use of tests (for example, the multiple intelligence test of Garnder) and think about hobbies and favourite activities, and after that compare these findings to the tasks to be performed at the particular profession.

-Finally, discussing the connection between values (both general and work ones) and the chosen profession is a necessary topic in career orientation training for high school students.
 In the middle of shaping values and searching for identity, it is worth being aware that different professions have different work values.
 Harmony between own values and the work values of a profession is an essential condition for personal happiness.

 Decision-making skills are at the second level of the pyramid.
 Career orientation is a series of decisions, a process built from occasions of choosing from various directions based on preliminary information.